robertaronchi/ccorradi/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Center for Mind/Brain Sciences - University of Trento
+  - name: Center for Mind/Brain Sciences (CIMeC) - University of Trento
     url: https://www.cimec.unitn.it/en/

 # Short bio (displayed in user profile at end of posts)